 - Research Indigenous history online or visit you library to find books about Aboriginal and Torres Strait peoples.

 - Visit local Indigenous sites of significance or interest.

 - Learn the meanings of local or national Aboriginal and Torres Strait Islander place names and words.

-- Invite local Indigenous Elders to speak or give a Welcome to Country at your school or workplace.
+- Invite local Elders to speak or give a Welcome to Country at your school or workplace.

 - Invite Aboriginal or Torres Strait Islander dancers to perform.